cflynn07/myblog/posts/2020-04-03-book-review-fullstack-react.md

 Fullstack React is essentially an overview of ReactJS concepts and a tour of the associated ecosystem.
-As of April 2020, most of the content is fairly up to date.
-I can see that the authors have periodically revised segments of the book to keep it up to date.
+As of April 2020, most of the content is fairly up to date, and the authors have periodically revised segments.
 The only section which was a bit out of date was ~30 pages devoted to relay.
 I read the relay section and then researched online how relay has evolved since the book was published.

-I particularly like how the book describes concepts like redux by essentially guiding the reader through building the redux library from scratch.
+I particularly like how the book teaches topics like redux by essentially guiding the reader through building the redux library from scratch.
 The provided code examples are a useful reference.
 The book is also full of higher-level organizational advice, like guidance on structuring components